Weather

 weather just don't help.
 They tell you what they think you ought to know and

-miss out the 'what on earth is happening' bit that you need at the
+miss out the 'what on earth is happening' bit that I for one need at the

 beginning.

-So I'm going to start at the beginning.
+So I'm going to start at the beginning and ramble round the subject.
+The scale

 "We are all used to air, sunlight and water so we already